 Effective feedback transforms assessment from a summative judgement into a powerful catalyst for learning, yet many educators struggle to move beyond generic praise or corrective comments.
 John Hattie's extensive meta-analysis reveals that feedback ranks among the most influential factors in student achievement, but only when it addresses three fundamental questions: Where am I going?
 How am I going?
 Where to next?
 This framework shifts feedback from being teacher-centred to genuinely learning-centred, focusing students' attention on the learning journey rather than performance comparison.

 The timing and specificity of feedback prove crucial in determining its impact on student understanding.
 Research by Butler and Winne demonstrates that immediate, task-specific feedback enhances learning more effectively than delayed, generalised comments.
 However, cognitive load theory suggests that overwhelming students with too much feedback can actually impede progress.
-The most effective approach involves providing just-in-time feedback that addresses one or two key learning points, allowing students to process and act upon guidance before moving forward.
+The most effective approach involves providing just-in-time feedback that addresses one or two key learning points, allowing students to process and act upon guidance before going forward.

 Successful classroom implementation requires establishing clear feedback routines that prioritise dialogue over monologue.
 Rather than lengthy written comments that students rarely engage with, consider brief, focused annotations paired with structured peer feedback sessions.
 This approach not only reduces marking workload but actively involves students in the assessment process, developing their capacity to self-regulate and evaluate their own learning progress.